nufle/ImageBufferIO/README.md

                                                      imagePath,
                                                      driver,
                                                      true);
+    ...

+    // Do not forget to free the buffer delete [] imageBuffer;

 ```

 ## Limitations
 Your GDAL version may not have all the desired plug-ins you would like to use.
+This has not been tested on many archirectures.
+This could result in inconsistencies between the size of the images' pixel datatype and the size of the buffer pixel.

 ### Performances
+The performances of this tool relies fully on the performances of GDAL.

 ## Dependencies